Health informatics salaries can vary significantly—from under $20 per hour to more than six figures annually, plus benefits.

 • Public health organizations

 As aging baby boomers strain the current healthcare system, the need for effective health informatics grows.
-From 2019 to 2029, the United States Bureau of Labor Statistics (BLS) projects the number of medical health and service managers to grow by 32 percent.
-That's more than six times the rate at which the overall job market will expand for the same period.
+From 2021 to 2031, the United States Bureau of Labor Statistics (BLS) projects the number of medical health and service managers to grow by 28 percent.
+That’s more than five times the rate at which the overall job market will expand for the same period.

-Informatics management positions can deliver large salaries, but they require a high level of experience and education—usually a Master of Science in Health Informatics.
+Informatics management positions can deliver large salaries, but they require a high level of experience and education.
+A Master of Science in Health Informatics can provide both.

 So, how much will you earn with a master's in health informatics?
 To address that question, this guide discusses: